Menu Close

 Snapchat: The Basics

-Just in case you’re not super-familiar with the app (which is going to be most people over the age of 34), let’s start with a rundown of Snapchat basics to make sure you’re up to speed with what this social media app has to offer.
+Just in case Snapchat hasn’t really been your jam, let’s start with a rundown of Snapchat basics to make sure you’re up to speed with what this social media app has to offer.

-Snapchat is a photo-sharing platform where users can send still shots or videos to either individual users, or to their own public “Story”.
-These images can be decorated with stickers and text, and will disappear after just 24 hours – one of the platform’s unique positioning points.
+Snapchat is a photo-sharing platform where users can send still shots or videos to either individual users or to their own public “Story”.
+These images can be decorated with stickers and text and, like an in-person conversation or a phone call, the messages disappear.

 Because of the fast-paced and fantastical nature of the app, it quickly became popular with teenagers and young adults, as it suited their evolving style of communication.